CattoFace/barrcodes/documents/blog-building.md

     doc.then(resolved => {
       cache.set(doc_name, resolved)
       content_div.innerHTML = resolved
+      title = document.getElementById("title")
+      document.title = "BarrCodes - " + (title ? title.textContent : doc_name)
     })
   } else {
     content_div.innerHTML = doc
+    title = document.getElementById("title")
+    document.title = "BarrCodes - " + (title ? title.textContent : doc_name)
   }
 }
 ```
 `prefetch` was renamed to `get_document` since it now behaves sort of like a custom fetch to be used by the rest of the script.

 ## Final Touches
-The website pretty much works as it is now but there are a few things we can improve upon:
+The website pretty much works as it is now but there are a few things that can be improved:

 ### Dark Theme
 Everyone likes a dark theme option for a website(ideally by default), and it's not hard to implement at all, so here I go.